-On 7 March 2009, SoFFin announced that HSH Nordbank AG can access EUR 30bn (USD 38bn) of government-backed aid as long as shareholders' approval is sought, including from the states of Hamburg and Schleswig-Holstein.
-After approval, HSH Nordbank, which is seeking EUR 3bn in capital and EUR 10bn to cover potential losses, can access SoFFin liquidity guarantees.
+On 3 April 2009, following shareholder approval as required by SoFFin, HSH Nordbank AG ("Nordbank") can access EUR 30bn (USD 38bn) of government-backed aid.
+The shareholders approved a EUR 3bn increase in capital and a EUR 10bn guarantee to cover potential losses.
+Nordbank can now access SoFFin liquidity guarantees.